matrix-org/matrix-spec-proposals/proposals/3782-matrix-publickey-login-spec.md

 where

+- `completed: ["m.login.publickey.newregistration"]` -- a new registration
+  session is started.

-- params."m.login.publickey.ethereum" -- This means that the client should use the [personal_sign](https://geth.ethereum.org/docs/rpc/ns-personal#personal_sign) method to sign the message and its account address.
+- `params."m.login.publickey.ethereum"` -- This means that the client should use the [personal_sign](https://geth.ethereum.org/docs/rpc/ns-personal#personal_sign) method to sign the message and its account address.

-- params."m.login.publickey.ethereum".version -- the version of this spec that the server is willing to support.
+- `params."m.login.publickey.ethereum".version` -- the version of this spec that the server is willing to support.
   See [version number](#version-number).

-- params."m.login.publickey.ethereum".chain_ids -- [blockchain network IDs](https://chainlist.org/) that the server
+- `params."m.login.publickey.ethereum".chain_ids` -- [blockchain network IDs](https://chainlist.org/) that the server
   will allow.
 Server is configured (via its configuration file) to allow login from a list of blockchain networks.
-For example, the production config allows chain ID 1 for the Ethereum mainnet; the test config allows chain ID 4 for the rinkeby test network.
+For example, the production config allows chain ID `1` for the Ethereum mainnet; the test config allows chain ID `4` for the Rinkeby test network.
 Server should reject login attempts for any chain IDs that are not listed in the params.

 ## Client sends registration request with authentication data